fosterlab/PrInCE-Matlab/README.md

 1. Download pipeline.
 2. Format your data.
 3. Organize your files.
-4. Enter youre experiment details in pcpsilac.m.
+4. Enter your experiment details in pcpsilac.m.
 5. Run pcpsilac.m.

 ### 1. Download pipeline.